-Best Practices, Performance Requirements, and Regulation Development
+Best Practices, Performance Requirements, and Regulation Development enforcement program.

-The foundation of the BSEE oversight program is a set of best practices that govern numerous aspects of offshore energy operations, from engineering specifications and operating standards to encouraging and supporting the development of a strong OCS safety culture and continuing the work of the Bureau's enforcement program.
 BSEE will continually review these requirements and expectations, and update and revise them as necessary, to ensure they include the most effective practices for safety and environmental protection.
-BSEE will maintain its commitment to review and update regulatory requirements and facilitate regulation development in compliance with all applicable laws, statutes, and orders.
-BSEE will additionally focus on streamlining the incorporation of new and updated industry standards into regulations and will continue to coordinate its regulatory efforts with the USCG and other agencies to avoid unnecessary duplication and to maximize consistent and efficient regulation of OCS activities.
+BSEE will maintain its commitment to review and update regulatory requirements and facilitate regulation development in compliance with all applicable laws, statutes, and administrative orders.
+BSEE will also focus on streamlining the incorporation of new and updated industry standards into regulations and will continue to coordinate its regulatory efforts with the USCG and other agencies to avoid duplication and to maximize consistent and efficient regulation of OCS activities.